 These are all valid questions which are worth asking.
 Knowing that you are stressed is a good start to becoming less stressed.
 But now comes the tricky query: what should you do when the stress gets to be too much?

-Pop ‘stress relief’ into Google’s search bar… don’t be shy…and cue an immeasurable selection of stress management tips (by immeasurable, I mean 5,130,000).
+There we go (I’ll do it for you, on this occasion).
+Pop ‘stress relief’ into Google’s search bar…don’t be shy…and cue an immeasurable selection of stress management tips (by immeasurable, I mean just over 5 million).
 The websites roll on and on and on.
 There are, apparently, over 5 million ways to go about helping yourself wind down.
 Here are a couple of the easiest ones to weave into your daily routine.

 We celebrated Walk to Work day on the 6th April – and with good reason.
 Walking’s great!
 Psychologists have found that a 10-minute walk can boost your endorphins as much as a 45-minute workout.
 Seeing as endorphins act as a natural painkiller and improve the quality of our sleep, this is a nice, fairly easy option that you can put into action straight away.
 If your workplace is too far out to feasibly walk to, try parking that bit further away from your building, getting off the bus a stop earlier, or taking yourself on a 20-minute stroll at lunchtime.